outdreamer/build-a-cure/docs/example_output/test_cases.md

 ### V. Kidney function

+- *** IMPORTANT ***

 	- disclaimer:
 		- check all compounds for dosage & interactions given your health with your doctor to verify research interpretation
 		- if you add supplements, check the label, reviews, business and add a little at a time (start with a fraction of a capsule)
 		- dont combine supplements without testing incrementally (start with small doses & minimal combinations, like starting with one at a time)
 		- dont take more than a few supplements at any time
+		- pick one supplement from the most important functions (diuretic, renoprotective, reduce creatinine, lower blood pressure) and try the supplements with multiple functions first, according to your symptoms & stage
+			- example:
+				- resveratrol is renoprotective & lowers blood pressure
+				- algae: boosts immune system & lowers blood pressure, but may increase creatinine levels, so avoid if your BUN/blood urea/blood creatinine is high or GFR is low
+				- salvia: increases GFR, and anything that increases GFR may help reduce blood creatinine
+				- arginine: may increase creatine, but may also help reduce blood ammonia
+				- astragalus, goldenrod, horsetail, java, nettle, parsley, oregon grape, uva ursi, yohimbe, juniper may all be diuretics or have other useful functions, but they may also cause kidney damage in people who already have kidney damage/dysfunction

 - kidney damage symptom causes:

 	- muscle weakness: fluid & electrolyte imbalance
 	- chest pain: inflammation of heart lining
 	- lung pain: fluid buildup

 - kidney damage causes